junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "A newcomer arrived at the city earlier," he says simply, focusing on ensuring Sam sit steadily on the chair, pulling the basket of bread closer for him to reach.

 "A merchant?"
 Sam takes a piece of bread, tearing it from one end, chewing slowly.
-He grimaces when he swallows, and then continues the next bite.
+He grimaces when he swallows, and then carefully proceed with the next bite.

 "An angel," Dean tells him.

 "A real angel?"
-Sam looks up at him, eyes widening.
+Sam looks up at him.

 Dean shrugs slightly.
 "Don't think anyone would be interested in faking one," he says.
 "Not the first one in the city, probably not the last one either."